Acronym Finder claims to provide the world’s largest and most comprehensive searchable database of acronyms, abbreviations and initialisms.

 Extensive tabulated information and calculators relating to many aspects of time and dates.
 The “World Clock” in the Current Time section has current local times around the world.
 For all listed locations daily sunrise and sunset times are available, not just for the current year but also for earlier years, in some instances back to 1965.
 In the Calendar section there are yearly and monthly calendars for the years 1 to 3999.
 Other sections include an International Dialling Codes service, with information on dialling between many locations worldwide.

 The UK Web Archive collects and preserves UK web sites of cultural, historical and political importance.
 It is provided by the British Library in partnership with the National Library of Wales, JISC and the Wellcome Library, and in collaboration with other specialist libraries.
-“Government, Law & Politics” is one of the collection’s main categories, and its subcategories include “Law and Legal System”, “Crime, Criminology, Police and Prisons” and “Public Inquiries”.
+“Government, Law & Politics” is one of the collection’s main categories, with subcategories that include “Central Government”, “Local Government”, “Law and Legal System” and “Crime, Criminology, Police and Prisons”.

 Worldwide weather information, with conditions and forecasts for over 60,000 locations, about 300 of them in the UK.
 For many locations there is historical information on daily conditions back to 1996.
 To access this select “History & Almanac” under the relevant location.